Sebastian Samuelsson

 Sebastian Samuelsson (born 28 March 1997) is a Swedish biathlete who competes internationally.
-He participated in the 2018 Winter Olympics; there he won a silver medal in the 12.5 km pursuit event as well as the gold medal in the relay.
-He became a World champion at 2023 Oberhof when he won gold medal in 15 km Mass start race.
+He participated in the 2018 Winter Olympics, where he won a silver medal in the 12.5 km pursuit event and a gold medal in the relay.
+He became a world champion at the 2023 Oberhof when he won the gold medal in the 15 km Mass start race.

-Samuelsson has been outspoken on his views on the presence of doping in the sport, and has especially been critical of Russia and its anti-doping agency RUSADA.
+Samuelsson has been outspoken in his views on the presence of doping in the sport, and has especially been critical of Russia and its anti-doping agency RUSADA.

 Summer biathlon

 In August 2019, he became Swedish champion at the 10 kilometres sprint distance and the 20 kilometres distance during the Swedish national summer biathlon championships in Sollefteå.

 Biathlon results

 All results are sourced from the International Biathlon Union.